 Back to the fairy tales – National sights can be seen in Iceland in miniature including the Snæfellsjökull volcano, regarded as one of the symbols of Iceland.

-If you participate in one of the workcamps you have the possibility to sign up for for this excursion.
-This will take place in one of the days during the workcamp.
+If you participate in one of the workcamps you have the possibility to sign up for this excursion.
+This will take place on one of the days during the workcamp.
 Your leaders can answer all your questions and will take care to plan it in the schedule.

 WHAT YOU WILL VISIT:

 Ytri Tunga is a beach by a farm of the same name on the Snæfellsnes Peninsula.
 Unlike many of the beaches in Iceland, Ytri Tunga has golden sand, rather than black.
 As well Ytri Tunga is the most reliable place in Iceland to see seals.

 2. Arnarstapi & Hellnar

 A small fishing village in the southern part of the Snæfellsnes peninsula and at the foot of Mount Stapafell.
 Due to the natural harbor, Arnarstapi was a big trading point for commercial fishing boats that anchored here to unload merchandise in the 16th century when the Danes ruled Iceland and the village flourished for more than 200 years.
 Now the local population has shrunk considerably and it is a small and quiet village.
 If you take a trip along the coast, you will discover eye-catching forms of lava rocks and colonies of sea birds.
 The waves of the ocean play along with the sun and the daylight to produce a natural show of which the most spectacular can be experienced at the cliff Gatklettur and his famous arch rock, and the rifts Hundagjá, Miðgjá and Músagjá.